10 Unforgettable Customer Service Stories

 Knowing the customer was certainly right in this instance — and spotting an unusual opportunity to do something fun — Sainsbury’s changed the name of the bread and put signs around their stores that give a humorous nod to Lily’s original idea.

-It doesn’t take a slew of consumer data (although we’ve shared plenty of it) to support the argument that your regular customers are your rock.
+It doesn’t take a slew of consumer data to support the argument that your regular customers are your rock.
 As such, taking care of them is not just the right thing to do.
-It’s also good for business......
+It’s also good for business.

 McMenemy loved the clock radio.
 She had never slept better than she did while using it.

-For three years McMenemy tried to find the exact model clock from her hotel room, but to no avail.
-McMenemy had nearly given up hope when she messaged the company’s Twitter page during her most recent trip to Opryland.
+For three years, McMenemy tried to find the exact model clock from her hotel room to no avail.
+She had nearly given up hope when she messaged the company’s Twitter page during her most recent trip to Opryland.

 Resigned to her fate, she attended the conference and let the alarm clock hunt go.